urbit/docs/tutorials/arvo/cli-tutorial.md

     |~(nail *(like [? command-type]))
 ```

 Input parser for a specific command-line session.
+Will be run on whatever the user tries to input into the command prompt, and won't let them type anything that doesn't parse.
 If the head of the result is true,
 instantly run the command.
 If it's false, require the user to press return.

 #### `+tab-list`